ibm-cloud-docs/containers/cs_firewall.md

    ```
    {: pre}

 2. If the cluster is in a resource group other than `default`, target that resource group.
-To see the resource group that each cluster belongs to, run `ibmcloud ks clusters`. **Note**: You must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.
+To see the resource group that each cluster belongs to, run `ibmcloud ks cluster ls`. **Note**: You must have at least the [**Viewer** role](/docs/containers?topic=containers-users#platform) for the resource group.
    ```
    ibmcloud target -g <resource_group_name>
    ```